 So, what separates consultants who are strong performers vs. those who are not?

 While the list of distinguishing characteristics is long, one trait that many McKinsey partners and engagement managers often talk about is "coach-ability."

 A new consultant is not expected to know everything from day one.
-However, what is expected is that a new consultant will be open to, listen to, and react favorable towards feedback.
+However, what is expected is that a new consultant will be open to, listen to, and react favorably towards feedback.

-The people who often have the most difficultly with this coach-ability trait are the consultants who have the highest IQs and the biggest accomplishments before starting in consulting.
+The people who often have the most difficulty with this coach-ability trait are the consultants who have the highest IQs and the biggest accomplishments before starting in consulting.

 Rather than working on improving these new skills, they start to argue with the manager as to why the manager or partner is wrong.